PathMem: Toward Cognition-Aligned Memory Transformation for Pathology MLLMs: Introduction

 \section{Introduction}

-Computational pathology is a knowledge-intensive and cognitively complex discipline \cite{omar2024chatgpt,liu2026benchmarking,cifci2023ai,liang2025wsi,sun2025cpath,ahmed2024pathalign}.
-Accurate diagnosis requires not only visual pattern recognition from histopathological images but also the dynamic integration of long-term expert knowledge~\cite{verghese2023computational}, including disease taxonomy~\cite{shafique2024preliminary}, grading criteria~\cite{jiang2024transformer}, and evolving clinical evidence~\cite{fountzilas2025convergence}.
+Computational pathology is a knowledge-intensive and cognitively complex discipline \cite{omar2024chatgpt,liu2026benchmarking,cifci2023ai,liang2025wsi,sun2025cpath,ahmed2024pathalign,lu2024multimodal,chen2025evidence}.
+Accurate diagnosis requires not only visual pattern recognition from histopathological images but also the dynamic integration of long-term expert knowledge~\cite{verghese2023computational}, including disease taxonomy~\cite{shafique2024preliminary,redline2023placental,romero2022toward,gabitto2024integrated}, grading criteria~\cite{jiang2024transformer,gosai2025beyond,li2025multi}, and evolving clinical evidence~\cite{fountzilas2025convergence,ullah2025multimodal,bian2026biomedical}.
 In practice, diagnostic reasoning requires linking morphological observations with formal diagnostic and grading standards.
-Although recent multimodal large language models (MLLMs)~\cite{yin2024survey,caffagni2024revolution,liu2023visual} have demonstrated promising vision-language reasoning capabilities, they largely operate as parametric black boxes and lack explicit mechanisms for structured knowledge integration and interpretable memory control~\cite{liu2025unveiling}.
-Therefore, incorporating structured, controllable, and interpretable knowledge integration mechanisms on top of multimodal reasoning capabilities has become a critical step toward achieving clinically reliable and professionally robust intelligent systems in computational pathology.
+Although recent multimodal large language models (MLLMs)~\cite{yin2024survey,caffagni2024revolution,liu2023visual} have demonstrated promising vision-language reasoning capabilities, they largely operate as parametric black boxes and lack explicit mechanisms for structured knowledge integration and more reliable memory control~\cite{liu2025unveiling,cabalo2024differential,sheng2025top}.
+Therefore, incorporating structured, controllable, and more reliable knowledge integration mechanisms into multimodal reasoning architectures may become a key challenge for building the next generation of clinically reliable and cognitively robust intelligent systems in computational pathology.